 Quinoa Turkey Enchilada Stuffed Peppers.
 Peppers filled with delicious quinoa and Mexican spiced turkey, with enchilada sauce and veggies, and topped with a bit of melted cheese!
 A cross between stuffed peppers and enchiladas, and a healthier take on both.

 Last Friday night my husband and I took our kids to meet some friends and their families at a local winery.
-The winery does this thing on Friday nights where they have live music and a food truck.
+On Friday nights during the summer, the winery usually has live music and a food truck.
 There is a lot space for kids to run around, and it’s just fun.

 I get off work before my husband, so I went home to get our kids and the stuff we’d need for the evening.
 After 45 minutes of preparing to leave for a two hour event, it struck me how much work it is to go anywhere with tiny little people.
 Just five years ago, I could’ve packed for a month long trip in that time frame.
 But now there is so much to think about … What if someone gets thirsty?
 What if they’re hungry?
 What if they refuse the first food I pack?
 What if someone poops themselves?
 Will they need sunscreen?
-The list is seriously so long.
+The list is just so long.
 If you’ve ever read this blog and thought “why does this girl cook so much?”, it’s because it takes way too much effort to go places that often.

 The Missing Child